robenkleene/robenkleene.github.io/_drafts/2016-03-17-live-search.md

 ![`fzf` Vim Lines](/assets/2016-03-17-fzf-vim-lines.gif)

 This is piping all the lines of all the files into `fzf`, which then hides the lines that *don't* match your search term.
 Making this a filter, not a search.
 Which means *all* the lines of *all* the files need to be stored in memory simultaneously while this command is running.
-In practice, `fzf` handles this extremely well[2].
+In practice, `fzf` handles this extremely well[^filtering].
 On the other hand, the `helm-do-ag` command performs a regular search, which is preferable since only the *matchings* lines are stored in memory.

 So there's my plea to at least recognize the shortcomings of our current tools, and some suggestions for how you can work around these limitations today.

 ***

-[1]: Consider how much find and replace would benefit from a live preview.
+[^others]: Consider how much find and replace would benefit from a live preview.
 Both [TextMate 2](https://github.com/textmate/textmate) and Emacs have a way to do this now, but it's far from normal.

-[2]: In testing, I've tried piping directories with five million lines of code through this command, and `fzf` handles it fine.
+[^filtering]: In testing, I've tried piping directories with five million lines of code through this command, and `fzf` handles it fine.
 That's right, `fzf` maintains performant when performing a live filter of *five million* lines of code.
 If that's not a demonstration `fzf`'s software quality then I don't know what is.
 Note that since this is a *filter*, all those lines of code have to live in memory, i.e., it'll take up a lot of RAM (to the tune of 6 GBs).
 So even though it works, I still wouldn't make a habit of doing this on a code base of that size.

-0: Find and replace would also

-Don't even get me started on find and replace, the fact that doesn't have a live preview is boarderline

-You literally have to fuck everything up in order to see if your command is going to fuck everything up.

-1: [Tu Do](http://tuhdo.github.io/) has a [great introduction](http://tuhdo.github.io/helm-intro.html) to the Emacs [Helm](https://github.com/emacs-helm/helm) package.
+[^helm]: [Tu Do](http://tuhdo.github.io/) has a [great introduction](http://tuhdo.github.io/helm-intro.html) to the Emacs [Helm](https://github.com/emacs-helm/helm) package.
 This is the first place I saw an example of doing live search in Emacs.

-2: Both of these commands are powered by
+[^ag]: Both of these commands are powered by
 [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).

-***

-If anything programming's syntactic debris and lexical consistency means we'd benefit *even more* from instant feedback.

-When your searching for ""

-"customer" in a shopping app, you're probably going to get a lot of false positives.

- you have something really special setup, the steps you go through probably look like this:

-1. Open a search field
-2. Enter or copy and paste some text
-3. Hit return

-In fact you'd be hard pressed to find

-Now think about how your favorite consumer apps work.
-Does Google